 Depending on your area of work, as a tradesperson, you may often find yourself working in other people’s homes.
 While they’re generally a safe place to be, there are still risks to be aware of and precautions to take.
 From an electric shock while fixing faulty wiring to uncovering asbestos in a loft, there are hidden and unexpected dangers.

-Keeping yourself and homeowners safe should always be your top priority, but given the current climate, it’s more important than ever to ensure you’re upholding high standards of health & safety.
+Keeping yourself and homeowners safe should always be your top priority.
+Still, given the current climate, it’s more important than ever to ensure you’re upholding high standards of health & safety.

 COVID-19 has completely changed the way we live our lives.
-A lockdown saw many people unable to work, particularly those in the trades.
-Now that restrictions are starting to lift, it’s essential we all follow the guidelines to reduce the risk of transmission, and reduce the risk of another lockdown.
+First, a lockdown saw many people unable to work, particularly those in the trades.
+Now that restrictions are starting to lift, we must all follow the guidelines to reduce the risk of transmission and another lockdown.

 Assess The Risk